Boo Boo Runs Wild: Production

 Director John Kricfalusi was a fan of Hanna-Barbera series, including The Yogi Bear Show, in his youth.
 He worked at the studio in the 1980s and ultimately left out of dislike their outdated production methods.
 He later founded Spümcø and created The Ren & Stimpy Show for Nickelodeon, propelling the network from obscurity to a formidable rival of Hanna-Barbera alongside other Nicktoons.
 After his controversial firing from the series by Nickelodeon in 1992, Kricfalusi became well acquainted with Fred Seibert, assisting him by consulting on the development of Cartoon Network.

 Both specials were greenlit sometime in 1997 as part of the network's Cartoon Cartoons initiative, after Kricfalusi settled a $100 million lawsuit against Nickelodeon for royalties after The Ren & Stimpy Show's cancellation.
 Vincent Waller provided story sketches while Ed Benedict of Hanna-Barbera, who designed Yogi Bear in his prime and was admired by Kricfalusi, served as a layout artist.
 Production progressed at a sluggish pace, with Benedict's work being constantly revised.
 Rough Draft Studios in Seoul provided animation services, finishing both specials in two years due to grueling retakes, with the studio unwilling to complete Boo Boo Runs Wild due to Kricfalusi's strict demands; all remaining animation was handled at Spümcø.
-They eventually aired on Cartoon Network on September 24, 1999 with minimal Cartoon Cartoons branding, though still airing at the block's time slot.
+Matt Danner worked on the specials as a clean-up animator, inker and production assistant while in high school.
+The specials eventually aired on Cartoon Network on September 24, 1999 with minimal Cartoon Cartoons branding, though still airing at the block's time slot.